Laurence Duggan: Civil service

 In 1944, Duggan returned briefly to the private sector, when he served as consultant on Latin American affairs–a "profitable business."

-Shortly thereafter, Herbert H. Lehman (New York governor) and Dr. Eduardo Santos (former president of Colombia, asked Duggan to serve the United Nations Relief and Rehabilitation Administration (UNRRA) for six months.
-(In 1936, his friend Noel Field had taken a position for the U.S. with the League of Nations and then in 1941 become director of the American Unitarian Universalist Service Committee's relief mission in Marseilles.)
+Shortly thereafter, Herbert H. Lehman (New York governor) and Dr. Eduardo Santos (former president of Colombia) asked Duggan to serve the United Nations Relief and Rehabilitation Administration (UNRRA) for six months (in 1936, Noel Field had taken a position for the U.S. with the League of Nations and in 1941 become director of the American Unitarian Universalist Service Committee's relief mission in Marseille).

-Institute of International Education
+IIE presidency

-In 1946, a committee of the IIE (comprising Virginia Gildersleeve of Barnard College, Edward R. Murrow of CBS News, Waldo Leland of the Carnegie Institute, and Arthur W. Packard of Rockefeller Brothers Fund) offered Duggan the presidency of the Institute of International Education (IIE) upon his father's retirement.
+In 1946, a committee of the IIE (comprising Virginia Gildersleeve of Barnard College, Edward R. Murrow of CBS News, Waldo Leland of the Carnegie Institute, and Arthur W. Packard of Rockefeller Brothers Fund) offered Duggan the presidency of the IIE upon his father's retirement.
 The IIE provided for a flow of exchange students between the United States and several other countries.

 On November 1, 1946, Duggan began as IIE president.
 One of his first actions was to make the board more inclusive by adding women, union representatives ("labor men"), and African-Americans including Benjamin Mays of Morehouse College.
 He expanded students to include trainees, entrepreneurs, labor leaders, professionals, artists, and musicians.
 U.S. President Truman appointed Duggan to the ten-member administrators of the Fulbright Act.
 He provided advice during the establishment of UNESCO.
 In 1947, he served as a member of the U.S. delegation to the second session of the UNESCO general conference, held in Mexico City.

 During his two years as president, IIE's funding increased its budget nearly 400% from $109,000 to $430,000.
 Funding from the Carnegie Corporation alone increased $50,000 per year during that time (and Alger Hiss became president of its sister organization, the Carnegie Endowment for International Peace within days of Duggan's appointment to the IIE).